Problem-Company-Toolkit/rabbitmqstore/README.md

 The package uses a default log level of `WarnLevel` and a default log encoding of `console`.
 You can also set the log level using the environment variable `RABBITMQSTORE_LOG_LEVEL`.
 Supported log levels are `debug`, `info`, `warn`, `fatal`, `panic`, and `dpanic`.
 If an invalid log level is provided, the default log level (`WarnLevel`) will be used.

 If the log level is set to `debug`, then `rabbitmqstore` will log all publish and received messages, including their contents.

+# Testing

+You can test this package by running the command `ginkgo` while inside the devcontainer.